LakshmanjeeChappa/Network_security/UFW.md

 That makes sense — nothing tried to connect on blocked ports yet.

 ![alt text](7.png)

+Is there any output for DENY?
+Why or why not?

+Answer:

+In my case, there was no DENY output.
+That’s because most of the traffic going in and out of my VM was normal and matched the firewall rules (like DNS lookups, SSH, or multicast).
+Since nothing was blocked, UFW didn’t log any DENY entries.
+If a suspicious or disallowed IP tried to connect, then we would see DENY logs.

 5) Check for allowed traffic
 Command: